apache/causeway-site/content/components/viewers/wicket/customizing-the-viewer.md

         @Override
         public void addComponentFactories(ComponentFactoryList componentFactories) {
             super.addComponentFactories(componentFactories);
-            componentFactories.replace(new MyBookmarkedPagesPanelFactory());
+            componentFactories.add(new MyBookmarkedPagesPanelFactory());
         }
     }

-This will take the place of Isis' default implementation.
+This will result in the new component being used instead of (that is, discovered prior to) Isis' default implementation.

+>
+> Previously this page suggested using "replace" rather than "add"; however this has unclear semantics for some component types; see [ISIS-996](https://issues.apache.org/jira/browse/ISIS-996).
+>

 Finally (as for other customizations), you need to adjust the Guice bindings in your custom subclass of `IsisWicketApplication`: